0sAND1s/HCCmd/README.md

 Cursor - move selection on screen

-Space - continuously read file headers for all files on disk.
+Space - mark file for copy/delete/change attributes; the marked files are highlighted in yellow.

 How to transfer the binary: